Why a Rare Disease Diagnosis Matters Beyond Treatment

 We talked about the doctor's hesitation and the idea that having the diagnosis wouldn't change anything.
 He was right in one sense.
 Medically speaking, having a name for the symptoms does not change her current treatment plan.

-Relief and validation
+Relief and understanding

 We agreed that the doctor's view was decidedly limited when he told her that confirming the diagnosis wouldn't change anything.
 As soon as she "failed" the test, she said that she was flooded with relief.
-Fiona finally has an explanation for the constellation of symptoms that disrupt her life.
-As so many people with rare diseases know, getting a diagnosis can be very validating, even when it doesn't change the ground game.

-Connecting with a community of other patients
+Connecting with a community

-In addition, she now belongs to a community of others who live with the same thing.
-With a diagnosis, it's possible to seek out and connect with others living with the same condition.
 People who live with the same condition can share their lived experiences about what has helped them and what has exacerbated their symptoms.
-In my own experience, I have found these connections to be invaluable.
+In my own experience, I have found building this kind of patient support system to be invaluable.

 Oftentimes, I'm able to get a more nuanced view of something when I speak to other patients.
-While medical professionals can explain a lot of what to expect following a procedure or starting a new medication, there is nothing quite like hearing directly from other people who have been through it.
-The tips that other patients have provided have been incredibly helpful.
-They're often things that my doctors just haven't thought of, having not lived through it themselves.
+Medical professionals can explain the clinical expectations of a procedure or a new medication.
+However, there is nothing quite like hearing directly from people who have actually been through it.

 Doctors gave me one lens through which to view my illness, but the community has given me many different lenses through which to view my condition.

-Community has helped me feel less alone as someone living with a rare disease.
+An online support system has helped me feel less alone as someone living with a rare disease.
 Not only that, but my community has inspired me, motivated me, and shown me everything that is still possible while living with this illness.

 Join the conversation